antimof/UxPlay/README.txt

 earlier, the plugin is called `nvdec`, and must be built by the user: see [these instructions](https://github.com/FDH2/UxPlay/wiki/NVIDIA-nvdec-and-nvenc-plugins).
-This older form of the plugin should be used with the `-vd nvdec -vs glimagesink` uxplay options.
+This older form of the NVIDIA plugin should be used with the `-vd nvdec -vs glimagesink` uxplay options.

 -   **GPU Support for Raspberry Pi**